awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 You can use the `AssumeRole` API operation with different kinds of policies\.
 Here are a few examples\.

-### Role Permission Policy<a name="permissions-assume-role-example-role-access-policy"></a>
+### Role Permissions Policy<a name="permissions-assume-role-example-role-access-policy"></a>

-In this example, you call the `AssumeRole` API operation without the optional `Policy` parameter\.
+In this example, you call the `AssumeRole` API operation without specifying the session policy in the optional `Policy` parameter\.
 The permissions assigned to the temporary credentials are determined by the permissions policy of the role being assumed\.
 The following example permissions policy grants the role permission to list all objects that are contained in an S3 bucket named `productionapp`\.
 It also allows the role to get, put, and delete objects within that bucket\.

-**Example Role Permission Policy**
+**Example Role Permissions Policy**

 ```
 {